weiplanet/luma.gl/docs/api-reference/webgl/context/context.md

 | `height`                | N/A     | `600`  | height (*number*) of the headless "virtual screen" render target.
 Ignored for browser contexts |

+# destroyGLContext

+Frees up resources associated with context.

+`destroyGLContext(gl)`

+* `gl` (`WebGLRenderingContext`) - gl context

+Note that browser contexts cannot be explictly deleted, they have to be garbage collected.

+# resizeGLContext

+This method resizes the drawing buffer associated with the context.

+`resizeGLContext(gl, {width, height, useDevicePixels})`

+* `gl` (`WebGLRenderingContext`) - gl context

+If called with no `width` and `height` arguments on the browser, this function will resize the context's drawing buffer to match the current canvas.clientWidth and canvas.clientHeight.
+See the usage section for some ways this function can be called.

+# pollGLContext

+Checks for completed WebGL2 Queries and resolves any pending promises if the associated queries have completed.

+`pollGLContext(gl)`

+* `gl` (`WebGLRenderingContext`) - gl context

+Note: This function should be called regularly if the app is using WebGL2 Queries.

 ## Remarks

 * In browser environments, contexts are created via `HTMLCanvasElement.getContext`.
-If the `webgl2` option is set, this function will first try `webgl2` and then `experimental-webgl2`, before falling back to webgl1.
+If the `webgl2` option is set, luma.gl will first try `webgl2` and then `experimental-webgl2`, before falling back to webgl1.
-* In Node.js environments, the context is created using headless-gl.
+* In Node.js environments, the context is created using [headless gl](https://www.npmjs.com/package/gl), if installed.
 In this case width and height options must be supplied as there is no canvas element to use as reference.
+* Resizing